Thomas Medwin: Legacy

 Thomas Medwin's legacy tends to raise more questions than answers.
 His writings on Byron and Shelley are often imprecise and he had a tendency to fall out with former associates, including Shelley's widow and Trelawny.
 These caveats aside he remains the main source of information on Shelley's childhood.
-His Conversations of Lord Byron is now seen generally as vivid and an essentially true picture of the man.
+His Conversations of Lord Byron is now generally recognised as an essentially true picture of the man.

 The few writers to highlight Medwin concentrate on his popular writings on Shelley and Byron, but his legacy includes numerous translations from Greek, Latin, Italian, German, Portuguese and Spanish.
-His translations of Aeschylus are of lasting importance and his early travel writings are vivid and memorable.His poetry remains neglected, with little critical comment available since their publication.
+His translations of Aeschylus and his early travel writings are vivid and memorable.
+His poetry remains neglected, with little critical comment available since their publication.
 His importance in the mid-19th-century cultural cross-currents between Britain, the United States and Germany has only recently been assessed.
 Medwin introduced many German writers to the English-speaking world, notably the poets Karl Gutzkow, Ludwig Tieck and Ludwig Achim von Arnim.
 He "deserves to be reassessed in the light of the new evidence that is now available."